 Everybody is Different

-If you hit the running track after work, then make sure to eat a small snack before running, such as a banana with all-natural peanut butter, or any of the snacks option above.
+So, if you’re hitting the running track after work, consider having a small pre-run snack like a banana with all-natural peanut butter or any of the snack options mentioned earlier.

 Today’s article is by no means the full guide to proper fueling for runners.